FAQs for DIY MFA

 Don’t we all.
 As a writing teacher, I’m all about setting up a curriculum that ties together, so don’t fret: you’ll have structure if you need it.
 Each week the posts on the DIY MFA blog will center on one topic.
 Topics will include: reading the literature, creating characters, plotting a novel, connecting with the writing community, etc.

-So that’s the gist of the new DIY MFA.
-It’s a little less intense than the one-month DIY MFA sessions I’ve done in the past, and you can pick and choose what parts of the program work best for you.
-Of course, I always love to hear feedback from you all, so if you have any thoughts you’d like to share or topics you want me to focus on, don’t hesitate to email me at: contact.DIYMFA[at]gmail[dot]com
+So that’s the gist of DIY MFA.
+You can pick and choose what parts of the program work best for you.
+Of course, I always love to hear feedback from you all, so if you have any thoughts you’d like to share or topics you want me to focus on, don’t hesitate to email me at: gabriela at DIYMFA dot com.

 Are you excited?
 I know I am.